AndersDeath/diary2/000-current.md

 # 30 May - Donnerstag - Berlin - 616 Tag der Einwanderung - Hot Sunny

 I was on EMS training today.
-In the end of it I felt a little bit sick =)
+In the end of it I felt a little bit sick =) It was not a problem but still.